-The great pictures of me that you see on this site were taken by Jordan Matter, the master of headshot photography.
-As the song goes, he’s simply the best.
-Shooting with Jordan was a blast; a fun, relaxing, incredibly positive experience.
-He brought out and captured the real me, my genuine self.
-Not a surprise, given that he seems to do that with every person who comes his way.
+The great pictures of me that you see on this web site were taken by Jordan Matter, a master of his craft.
+Shooting with Jordan was a blast: a fun, relaxing, incredibly positive experience.
 He ain’t cheap, but he’s worth every penny.
-(By the way, the photos have not been retouched, so any wrinkles are mine alone, and should not reflect on Jordan’s abilities as a photographer.
-I figured, since I’m not using the pics for head shots, why not let you see the real me!)
+He’s also a superb dance photographer.
+(By the way, the photos have not been retouched, so any wrinkles are mine alone, and should not reflect on Jordan’s abilities.)

 Other photographers whose work I greatly admire: